inside moments of truth

 What is your background?

 I grew up in St. Louis, Missouri, the youngest of three.
 I was introduced to caring for animals early, living at the edge of creeks and woods that were full of life, in a household with a rescued dog and parents who encouraged connecting to nature.
-My love for books and movies led to a Masters of Arts in writing and documentary film, and I have since written a memoir published by Random House, and created multimedia works for organizations including The Independent Television Service, Project Coyote, Encyclopedia Britannica, Northwestern University, Cooper Design, Scientific Learning Corporation, and The American Wild Horse Preservation Campaign.
+My love for books and movies led to a Masters of Arts in Media Studies, and I have written a memoir published by Random House.
+I've also created multimedia works for nonprofit organizations and companies.

 What is Henry's story?

 Henry is a young and very smart mixture of shepherds, possibly including Kelpie, Australian and Heeler.
 He was found by animal control officers in Merced, California, under a house with his siblings when he was about five weeks old.
-I was contacted by Rocket Dog Rescue, and upon seeing a hastily texted picture of a tiny and terrified Henry, I knew that even though I wasn't expecting a new companion, adoption lay ahead.
+I was contacted by a rescue organization, and upon seeing a hastily texted picture of a tiny and terrified Henry, I knew that even though I wasn't expecting a new companion, adoption lay ahead.
 Today we are an inseparable pair.
-Henry learned fast to navigate most places untethered - trotting down sidewalks, ears flicking back for my voice and front for what's ahead.
-While he generally meets new people with guarded respect, he uncorks gleefully in the presence of other dogs and nature.
-He is watchful and interested, and clearly enjoying his own journey as we travel together.
+While he generally meets new people with guarded respect, he uncorks gleefully in the presence of other dogs, grass, and sand.
+He is watchful and interested, and on his own journey as we experience the world together.

 How is this project funded?